Kikaua Point Park

 Here's how you can get to Kikaua Point Park from Kailua-Kona:

-• Begin your journey north from Kailua-Kona.
+• Head north from Kailua-Kona.

 • Look for Kukio Nui Drive around mile marker 87 and make a left turn.